NFestoso/Numerical-Differentiation-Demo/README.md

 # Numerical-Differentiation-Demo
 Uses centred numerical differentiation to calculate the ground acceleration associated with the ground displacement at each time.
+Acceleration is used to drive the building movement simulation according to the ordinary differential acceleration equation (ODE).

 ## Build Environment
 - Visual Studio 2015